nikitabobko/todomail/README.md

 abandon your todo app.
 I tried it, it doesn't work, at least for me.

 The situation is different for email.
-You most likely already have one, you most likely already receive important stuff on your email (so it's hard to abandon). `email-todo` doesn't create [one more standard](https://xkcd.com/927/), it adapts one of the most popular and flexible standard to the needs of todo.
+You most likely already have one, you most likely already receive important stuff on your email (so it's hard to abandon). `Todomail` doesn't create [one more standard](https://xkcd.com/927/), it adapts one of the most popular and flexible standard to the needs of todo.